Improving email deliverabilty

 Authenticating your base domain will not authenticate subdomains, each unique domain or subdomain must be authenticated separately.

-Example: Authenticating just the base domain name designco.com will not authenticate mail.designco.com.
+Example: Authenticating just the base domain name designco.com

-Your representative will:
+Your Extu representative will first:

 It can take up to 72 hours for DNS propagation; that’s the maximum time required for DNS servers worldwide to update their cached information for that domain.
 Once complete, the record should be visible on your zone records.